leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

 **Broad network access**:
 - This means that access to data and compute resources is no longer tied to a particular geography or location

 ### Private, hybrid and multi-cloud architectures
+how do you modernize the infrastructure you have without jumping completely to the cloud?
+How do you bridge incompatible architectures while you transition?
+Answer: involve some on-premises infrastructure working in conjunction with public cloud services

 Private cloud is where an organization has **virtualzed servers** in its own data centers to create its own private on-premises environment.
 This might be done when an organization has already made significant investments in its own infrastructure, or if, for regulatory reasons, data needs to be kept on-premises.

 Hybrid cloud: